Mark 9: Teaching in Capernaum

 The Pulpit Commentary observes that the bodies cast into hell "could not be at the same time burnt with fire and eaten by worms".

+It is unclear whether Jesus's extreme suggestion to amputate an important body part is meant to be taken literally or not.
+De Bruin has argued that Jesus's command is meant to be literal, and it is a method of dealing with demons that have gained a foothold in a person.

 The original manuscripts use the term "τὴν γέενναν" (tēn geennan) Gehenna for Hell.
 Gehenna was a trash dump next to Jerusalem in the Hinnom valley, where the dead bodies of criminals as well as trash were burned.
 The valley was named after a man named Hinnom who had owned it.
 It had at one time been used as a place to sacrifice live children to Pagan Gods.

 What exactly the "salt" Jesus was referring to was is unclear.
 Jesus relates it to fire, the good, and peace.
 Salt was seen as a thing of purity, but salt also has destructive properties and was used as a preservative.
 "Salt" might simply refer to his teaching.
 It also might be seen as an interlocking double metaphor relating the salt required in sacrifices to God found in Leviticus 2:11,13 to the "salt" of the sacrifice of Christ and to the "salt" required to be in followers of Jesus as metaphorical sacrifices as in Romans 12 and also relating the salt of the Old Covenant from Leviticus 2:11,13 to the "salt" of the new or renewed covenant.
 See Salt in Mark and also Salt and Light.

 Connections across the New Testament

 Luke 9 has almost the entire chapter of Mark 9 contained verbatim with the notable exception of the speech about sin which is partly contained in Luke 17.
 Matthew has the Transfiguration and the possessed boy followed by a slightly altered and expanded scene in Capernaum in chapters 17 and 18.
 John lists none of this, which has puzzled many scholars since one would think John, since he was one of the only three there, would mention the Transfiguration.
 This could mean that Mark is wrong about either the event or John being there, the Gospel of John was not written by the Apostle John, or John knew the synoptics were circulating and wrote his gospel to fill in details he thought lacking in them.

-The second letter of Peter has a relationship with the Gospel tradition, mainly in the Transfiguration of Jesus, 1:4 with Mark 9:1; 1:11 with Mark 9:1; 1:16,18 with Mark 9:2-10; 1:17 with Matthew 17:5; 1:19 with Mark 9:4.
+The second letter of Peter has a relationship with the Gospel tradition, mainly in the Transfiguration of Jesus, 1:4 with Mark 9:1; 1:11 with Mark 9:1; 1:16,18 with Mark 9:2–10; 1:17 with Matthew 17:5; 1:19 with Mark 9:4.